Introduction to Experimental Music|

 |Examination and Assignments: |

-Five quizzes on specific topics and composers.
-One research paper.
-One final exam.
-Periodic listening tests.
+Two quizzes on specific topics and composers.
+One midterm, final essay and two creative projects.

 |Total Enrollment Limit: 40||SR major: 5||JR major: 5|| || |